michintosh/react-moving-slider/README.md

 # React Moving Slider

- A simple **React** component to display your images using CSS animations and transitions.
+ A simple **React** component that displays your images using CSS animations and transitions.

  It supports click events for sliding and moving through an array of images.